 5 talking points ahead of this weekend’s Premier League fixtures

-Here, Press Association Sport takes a look at some of the talking points ahead of the top-flight action.
+Here, Press Association Sport looks at the talking points ahead of the action.